-Productivity experiment 1 - Shrink the timespan for work
+Productivity experiment 1 - Shrink the time for work

-I do this every day in a way, and it's really easy to implement.
+I do this every day, and it's really easy to implement.
 If you want to try it, do this:

-- Write up the top 3 things you have to get done for the day, in other words, the 3 things of work you have to get done to make you satisfied with the workday.
+- Write up the top 3 things you should get done for the day, in other words, the work you have to get done to make you satisfied with the workday.

 - And after that, you can do what you want to do.

-Try and see if it works for you and let us know.
-If you want some help, try to use a pre-made framework like this tool.
+Try and see if it works for you!
+If you want some help, try to use a pre-made framework.

-So if you're a productivity freak you have probably already read about this thing called "Not-to-do list" made by the mad scientist Tim Ferriss.
-And some of the things he mentions on his not-to-do list I've already implemented in my life before I even read it, these two things are:
+So if you're really into productivity you've probably already read about this thing called "Not-to-do list" (I read it on Tim Ferriss's blog).
+I had already implemented some of the things he mentions on his not-to-do list life before I even read it.
+Things like:

-- Do not answer calls from unrecognized phone numbers.
+- Do not answer calls from phone numbers you don't recognize.

-- Do not e-mail first thing in the morning or last thing at night.
+- Do not go on the phone the first thing in the morning or last thing at night.

-Try to write your own not-to-do list and fill it out with other things that you should stop to do.
+So try it yourself!
+Write your not-to-do list and fill it out with other things that you should stop doing.

 Productivity experiment 3 - Daily Training

-This bottom level is 3 different bodyweight exercises with 10 reps in each of em with no rest between the sets.
-And if I feel it I can train a lot more on a day but I always keep the bottom level.
+This bottom level is three different bodyweight exercises with ten reps in each exercise.
+And if I feel like training more, I do that.
+But I always keep the bottom level as the minimum.

-I always try to do the training but I also not trying to make it "my thing".
-I don't want to live inside a gym all day and I don't want to join a training community.
+I've never wanted to make training "my thing", I don't want to live inside a gym, and I don't want to join a training community.
 I exercise to stay healthy, not busy.

 Try this experiment, set a bottom level which you must to every day.
-Start very low, but have 1 to 4 days each week where you do more than your bottom level.
+Start very small, and have three days each week where you do more than your bottom level.

 Check out the tool mentioned in the first experiment.